WestGrid/visualizeThis/_posts/2018-12-18-competition-results.md

 ### First place

-The first place was taken by Philippe Nazair, a Data Visualization Developer at Université du Québec à Rimouski.
+The first place was taken by Philippe Nazair, a Data Visualization Developer at Université du Québec à Rimouski and part of <a href="https://meridian.cs.dal.ca" target="_blank">the MERIDIAN consortium</a>.
 Philippe's visualization is implemented as a static website with two layers: a graph viewer using the <a href="https://github.com/vasturiano/3d-force-graph" target="_blank">3d-force-graph web component</a>, and a map viewer implemented with <a href="https://leafletjs.com" target="_blank">Leaflet</a> to display markers on the map and written biographies from <a href="http://orlando.cambridge.org" target="_blank">Cambridge's Orlando</a> author's page found in the dataset.
 Below you can see a screen-capture video showing different interactions on this site.
 All JSON